spdx/spdx-spec/chapters/file-information.md

 ### 8.5.2 Intent

-Here, the intent is for the SPDX Document creator to analyze the License Information in File ([8.6](#8.6)) and other objective information, e.g., “COPYING FILE,” along with the results from any scanning tools, to arrive at a reasonably objective conclusion as to what license governs the file.
+Here, the intent is for the SPDX document creator to analyze the License Information in File ([8.6](#8.6)) and other objective information, e.g., “COPYING FILE,” along with the results from any scanning tools, to arrive at a reasonably objective conclusion as to what license governs the file.

 ### 8.5.3 Examples